Plombo/vcromclaim/README.md

   * Content changes:
     * "Ogra Battle 64": "JIHAD" was renamed "LASER" for obvious reasons
-* TURBOGRAFX CD: CD audio is extracted in the wrong speed, because the quality is higher than required (48 kZz in 44.1kHz).
+* TURBOGRAFX CD: CD audio is extracted in the wrong speed, because the quality is higher than required (48 kHz instead of 44.1kHz).
 Music in all games will play too slow in Mednafen, and a few games (like Super Air Zonk) are completely broken.
-  Manually reencodeing the OGG files to 44.1kHz WAVE with e.g. Audacity everything play correctly.
+  Manually reencodeing the OGG files to 44.1kHz WAVE with e.g. Audacity should fix all this.
 * COMMODORE 64 games and most ARCADE games cannot be extracted at this time.
 * NEO GEO: Because of the way Neo Geo ROMs are made, part of the extraction process has to be hardcoded separately for each game.
 If your game is not